 What does October 12th mean in Spain?

-You might be wondering why you don’t have any class today, on what might seem like an ordinary Friday.
+You might be wondering why you don’t have any class today, on what might seem like an ordinary day.
 While back home it is known as Columbus Day, in Spain the 12th of October is a national holiday called Día de la Hispanidad or Hispanic Day.
 On this day schools and many workplaces are closed (unless it falls on a Sunday, in which case the day off can be moved to another day) which feels like reason enough to party, but what are we really celebrating?
-Let me fill you in!
+Let us fill you in!

 What is it?

 Día de la Hispanidad quite literally celebrates when Christopher Columbus (or Cristóbal Colón in Spanish and Cristoforo Colombo in Italian) set foot in America for the first time—in what is part of the modern day Bahamas.
 As we learn in history books, Columbus was actually looking for a quicker route from Europe to India when he happened across the Americas.
 This first journey, in 1492, was extremely significant, but the exploration teams didn’t actually reach mainland America until several years later.